ubaldop/little-scm-garden/notes.md

 > What role does #f play?

 According to me it is just a placeholder since the inner anonymous function would expect three arguments and here do we need just the third argument (i.e.: the cdr of `l`).

+#### Page 141
+At which kind of function could the collector function be compared to?
+Is this something like a fold?